Cervical Cancer

 • LEEP (Loop Electro-Surgical Excision Procedure): A small wire heated with high-frequency energy is used to remove tissue samples for look for precancerous cells and invasive cancer.

-• Cone Biopsy: Removes a larger, cone-shaped amount of tissue with a knife to determine if precancerous cells are present under the surface of the cervix.
+• Cone Biopsy: Removes a larger, cone-shaped amount of tissue with a knife to determine if precancerous cells and/or invasive cancer are present in the cervix.

 Best Cancer Hospital in North Carolina